 22 July, 2018: time for our second hiking attempt!
 After bailing on the last one due to the bugs, we were a little apprehensive, but excited to try again.

-This time we decided to try the Herrensteig loop in the Villnöss valley, which is in the Puez Geisler Nature Park.
+This time we chose the Herrensteig loop in the Villnöss valley, which is in the Puez Geisler Nature Park.
 Or, if you prefer Italian, it’s in Val di Funes in the Puez Odle Nature Park.
 The Südtirol isn’t confusing at all.

 We started from a parking lot near Zanser Alm (or Zans), and the trail was steep from the start.
 It climbed quickly through the forest, with lots of switchbacks, until we neared the tree line.
 There are a lot of hiking trails in this area, so finding the right one was a little tricky, but they’re signposted fairly well and we had read the directions carefully.